About Davidson County

 • Citizens can request copies of voter lists, campaign finance reports, and official election results through the Election Commission, with fees varying based on format and volume.

-1417 Murfreesboro Pike, Nashville, TN 37217 • Phone: (615) 862-8800
+1417 Murfreesboro Pike, Nashville, TN 37217

 To register to vote in Davidson County, residents must be United States citizens, residents of Tennessee and Davidson County, at least 18 years old by the next election, and not convicted of certain felonies (unless rights have been restored).
 Online voter registration is available through the Tennessee Secretary of State's website at ovr.govote.tn.gov.
 The registration deadline is 30 days before any election.

 To find your polling place, voters can use the polling location lookup tool on the Election Commission website or call the office directly.
-Tennessee requires photo identification to vote; acceptable forms include Tennessee driver's license, U.S. passport, federal or Tennessee government-issued photo ID, or a voter photo ID issued free by the Tennessee Department of Safety.
+Tennessee requires photo identification to vote; acceptable forms include Tennessee driver's license, U.S. Passport, federal or Tennessee government-issued photo ID, or a voter photo ID issued free by the Tennessee Department of Safety.

 Election records that are public include voter registration lists (available for purchase for lawful purposes), campaign finance disclosure reports filed with the Tennessee Registry of Election Finance, candidate qualification documents, and precinct-level election results.
 In the November 2024 general election, Davidson County voter turnout was approximately 62-65%, consistent with typical presidential election years.
 The next major election is November 3, 2026, featuring U.S.

 House of Representatives races (Tennessee has 9 congressional districts, with Davidson County in District 5 and portions in Districts 6 and 7), along with Tennessee state offices including Governor (if applicable to the cycle), state legislature seats, and various county positions.
 Absentee voting by mail is available for qualified voters; applications must be submitted to the Election Commission and can be downloaded from their website.
-Absentee ballots can be requested if you will be outside the county during early voting and Election Day, are hospitalized or ill, are a caretaker, are a student, work shift hours preventing voting, or are 60 years or older.
+Absentee ballots can be requested if you will be outside Davidson County during early voting and Election Day, are hospitalized or ill, are a caretaker, are a student, work shift hours preventing voting, or are 60 years or older.

 Early voting is conducted at multiple locations throughout Davidson County for approximately two weeks before Election Day, including weekends.
-Under Tennessee Code Annotated § 2-19-101 et seq., election records are public except for individual ballot secrecy, which is protected.
+Under Tennessee Code Annotated § 2-19-101 et seq, election records are public except for individual ballot secrecy, which is protected.

 Economy & Demographics